weeco/documentation/docs/data-management/data-transform.md

 This feature is in technical preview and is not supported for production.

-Check our guide on [how to install beta versions](/docs/getting-started/install-preview).
+For installation instructions, check our guide on [how to install beta versions](/docs/getting-started/install-preview).
 :::

-Redpanda Data Transforms enable users to create WebAssembly(Wasm)-based scripts to perform simple data transformations on topics.
-This eliminates data going back and forth by removing the need to consume data streams from a separate system for simple transformations such as scrubbing or cleaning data.
+Redpanda Data Transforms enable users to perform simple data transformations on topics without leaving the platform, such as capitalizing strings, filtering messages to adhere to GDPR, and etc. This eliminates data going back and forth by removing the need to consume data streams from a separate system for simple transformations.

 Redpanda allows you to deploy custom Node.js programs to handle the entire consume-transform-produce cycle for you.
 This is handled by a transformation engine built on top of [Wasm](https://developer.mozilla.org/en-US/docs/WebAssembly) technology.

 You can jump-start your data transformation development with `rpk`.
 Redpanda provides a sample Node.js project that you can use to start developing immediately.
 Then you can deploy the data transform to Redpanda for all of the brokers to run.

-Under the hood, Redpanda reads from an immutable Kafka topic, applies a data transformation process, and then produces another immutable Kafka topic.
+Under the hood, Redpanda reads from an immutable Apache Kafka® topic, applies a data transformation process, and then produces another immutable Kafka topic.
 That way, the data is transformed into a new topic and we preserve the original topic without any data loss.

-> **_Note_** - The Data Transformation service will run with the same privileges that Redpanda has and it will have permission to read your data.
+> **_Note_** - The data transformation service will run with the same privileges that Redpanda has and it will have permission to read your data.
 Only run code that you trust the authors.

 ## Prerequisites
 Verify the following before you configure data transformations and start the Wasm engine: